revaturelabs/interviewquestions/InterviewSpecificQuestions/BehavioralQuestions/BehavioralQues.md

 -------------

-32. If you were asked to switch roles in the company, how would you handle that?
+32.If you were asked to switch roles in the company, how would you handle that?

 <details markdown="1">
 <summary> Show Answer </summary>